2014 FIFA World Cup Group G: United States vs Portugal

 The two teams had met in five previous matches, including in the 2002 FIFA World Cup group stage, won by the United States 3–2.
 Portugal defender Pepe was suspended for the match after his red card against Germany.

 Portugal took the lead within five minutes, when Geoff Cameron's mis-hit clearance fell to Nani and he scored from close range.
 Near the end of the first half, Nani's long-range shot hit the post, and American goalkeeper Tim Howard saved Éder's follow-up.
 In the second half, Michael Bradley had a shot cleared off the line by Ricardo Costa, but the United States eventually equalised through Jermaine Jones, as he curled in a right-foot shot in after a corner was cleared to him.

 The United States then took the lead, as Graham Zusi crossed for Clint Dempsey to score with his midriff.
 Had the United States held on for the win, they would have clinched a place in the knockout stage while eliminating Portugal at the same time, but in the fifth minute of injury time, Cristiano Ronaldo crossed for substitute Silvestre Varela to head in the equaliser and keep Portugal's qualification hopes alive.

 Varela's goal (94:33) was the latest World Cup goal scored in regulation time.
-In the 39th minute, the players took a short water break during an injury stoppage, but this was not considered an official "cooling break" as introduced by FIFA for this tournament.
+In the 39th minute, the players took a short water break during an injury stoppage, but this was not considered an official "cooling break" as introduced by FIFA for all matches during the 2026 World Cup.